Ayub-Begimkulov/retransition/README.md

 </Transition>
 ```

 You can use "move" class to create cool animations.
-Checkout this example:
+Check out this example:

 [Try in codesandbox](https://codesandbox.io/s/sudoku-example-86zxw?file=/src/App.js)